-1. PURPOSE: This MOU Is intended to promote a collaborative relationship in related professional areas that are of untural laterest and benefit to NCOSE and NAFEANS inCOSE and NAFEANS include to develop and promote best practice processes and guidance, training, and supporting materials that can be used in projects and organizations in the field of "Systems Modeling and Simulation."
-This agreement is intended to formalize the working relationship and arrangements.
+1. PURPOSE: This MOU is intended to promote a collaborative relationship in related professional areas that a mutual interest and benefit to INCOSE and NAFEMS.
+INCOSE and NAFEMS wish to develop and promote best practice processes and guidance, training, and supporting materials that can be used in projects and organizations in the field of "Systems Modeling and Simulation."
+This agreement is intended to formalize the